revaturelabs/interviewquestions/Java/OOP/NestedClasses.md

 <details><summary><b>Show Answer</b></summary>

-> Anonymous Inner classes are used to create a single instance of class or interfcae. it makes the code precise and consise.
+> Anonymous Inner classes are used to create a single instance of class or interface. it makes the code precise and concise.

 </details>